 My review of Paul Thomas Anderson’s 2007 magnum opus, There Will Be Blood, interpreted that film’s thematic premise as the conquering of American social, religious conservatism by American fiscal conservatism and the American financial elite.
 At the risk of spoiling a fantastic film, Daniel Day-Lewis’ protagonist, Daniel Plainview, a wealthy oil baron depicted as one of the early “heroes” of Western capitalism, literally beats Paul Dano’s Eli Sunday, a rural pauper and avid preacher of the Gospel, into submission throughout the film.
-There Will Be Blood is one of the best films of the 21st century so far, and covers much philosophical, psychological, and thematic territory over its long, engrossing running-time, but its recurring theme of the manipulation of the socially conservative, rural working-class by the educated, wealthy elite is perhaps its most distinct attribute.
+There Will Be Blood is one of the best films of the 21st century so far, and its running theme of the manipulation of the socially conservative, rural working-class by the educated, wealthy elite is perhaps its most distinct attribute.

 While fascism may have long vanished from the West, right-wing populist movements and nativism have not.
 Terrorism based within or inspired by sectarian strife in the Middle-East has caused hysteria within both the United States and Europe, particularly with regards to the Islamic State of Iraq and the Levant (ISIL, or ISIS).
 The humanitarian crisis stemming from the Syrian Civil War has sent millions of refugees to Europe, which has further stoked sectarian, nationalist sentiments within those countries.
 As a result, socially conservative nativist political parties have gained power throughout Europe to such an extent that they are threatening the more socially liberal status quo; the far right Alternative for Germany has won positions in numerous legislative districts throughout Germany at the expense of Angela Merkel’s more centrist Christian Democratic Party, Austrian far-right candidate Norbert Hofer narrowly lost his presidential bid by just over 30,000 votes (49.7% of the popular vote), Marine Le Pen’s National Front dominated last year’s (2015’s) regional elections, and Le Pen herself is a heavy contender for France’s presidential election in 2017.
 What all these rising populist movements have in common are staunch anti-immigration platforms, skepticism of the European Union (EU) and its freedom of movement concept (essentially open borders within the EU), and nationalist protectionism.